sanjayypatel/portfolio-kami/_portfolio/cogently.md

 * [Using Sass To Semantically @extend Bootstrap](http://www.sitepoint.com/sass-semantically-extend-bootstrap/)
 * [The Extend Concept](https://css-tricks.com/the-extend-concept/)

 The objective was to create code that could easily replace Bootstrap with a ground-up CSS rewrite or different CSS library without requiring a messy rewrite of all views or risky find-all and replace operation.
+I accomplished this by writing views that used extensions of Boostrap classes instead of writing those classes directly into my code.

 ### Parsing limitations